Superannuation account types

 How to add money to an account-based pension

-You can not contribute directly to a pension account.
+You cannot contribute directly to a pension account.
 Contributions can only be made to an accumulation account, which you can hold in addition to a pension account.
 To add funds to an account-based pension, you either need to create an additional pension account or move your existing pension back to an accumulation account and combine it with any new money in the accumulation account and move that into a new pension account.
 The latter option is more common since it is simpler with one account and you save on account fees.

 Just as with an accumulation account, you get to decide how it is invested through your super fund.